NaszvadiG/car-sale-system/README.md

 Note: This was merely a quick assessment task for my course :).

-For a demo, visit http://jeffnielsen.net/projects/5x5/index.php
+For a demo, visit http://jeffnielsen.net/projects/car_sale/index.php

 The following is a car sale system built using Codeigniter.
-It allows visitors to browse and place orders or enquires for cars.
+It allows visitors to browse, place orders or enquire for car bookings.
 The site also features a little admin panel for adding cars and going through orders and enquiries.

 Tools used:
 - Codeigniter 2